 In general, you will first complete the cost of goods sold section and calculate gross income.
 Then you will list allowable deductions.
 Deductions are subtracted from gross income to get a net income.

 How do I file Schedule C?

-The information on your net business income from line 31 of your Schedule C is added to your personal tax return on Line 12: Business Income or Loss.
-This income is included with all other income sources to determine your total adjusted gross income tax liability for 2012 taxes.
+Beginning with 2018 tax returns, the information on your net business income from line 31 of your Schedule C is added to your personal tax return on Schedule 1, Line 12: Business Income or Loss.
+This income is included with all other income sources to determine your total adjusted gross income tax liability for that year's taxes.
 Read more about including Schedule C on your personal tax return.

 Can I file business taxes using Schedule C-EZ?

 Smaller businesses may be able to use Schedule C-EZ.
 The IRS says: small businesses and statutory employees with expenses of $5,000 or less may be able to file Schedule C-EZ instead of Schedule C. Learn more about Schedule C-EZ and how to complete it.